AnimogM/Todo-App/README.md

 # Todo APP
-This project is a simple todo app made with react

-It allows users to create, edit and delete todos
+This project is a simple todo app made with react that allows users to add new tasks, mark completed tasks, edit existing tasks and delete tasks

 live link
 https://marcom-todo.netlify.app/